ashi-binte-khalid/Task-1-Ayesha_Khalid/README.md

 # Task-1-Ayesha_Khalid
 Task 1 submission - Static Webpage Design using HTML and CSS

-# 🌟 Frontend Development Project
+# Frontend Development Project

-A modern and responsive frontend website developed as part of my internship task.
+This project was developed as part of my internship task.
+The website is designed with a responsive layout and a clean user interface.

-## 📌 Project Overview
+## Project Overview
-This project was created to demonstrate frontend development skills using clean structure and responsive design.
+The purpose of this project is to demonstrate frontend development skills through structured design and responsive implementation.

-## 🚀 Technologies Used
+## Technologies Used
 - HTML5
 - CSS3

-## ✨ Features
+## Features
-✔ Responsive Layout
+- Responsive Layout
-✔ Modern User Interface
+- Modern User Interface
-✔ Mobile Friendly Design
+- Mobile Friendly Design
-✔ Clean Structure
+- Clean Structure

-## 📂 Project Files
+## Project Files
 - index.html
 - style.css

-## 🎯 Purpose
+## Purpose
-This repository contains my internship task submission and showcases my frontend development skills.
+This repository contains my internship task submission.

-## 👩‍💻 Author
+## Author
 Ayesha Khalid